Sucre Municipality, Táchira

 Sucre Municipality is one of the 29 municipalities in Táchira, Venezuela.
 Its capital is Queniquea.
-Its area is 376 square kilometers.
-It had an estimated population of 10,000 in 2007.
+Based on the 2011 Venezuelan census, the population was 7,494.
+The mayor is Carlos Rodríguez Vera of the PSUV party since July 2025.

 Name

 The municipality is one of several in Venezuela named "Sucre Municipality" in honour of Venezuelan independence hero Antonio José de Sucre.